AlexRussianPyth/gladwellproject/README.md

 		end_time datetime

 API
-_ Make cool config
+V Make cool config
-_ Make endpoint for adding new users.
-For this endpoint i should use pydantic model for request data
+V Make endpoint for adding new users.
+For this endpoint i should use pydantic model for request data V Make service that works with Users
+_ Make other endpoints
+_ Make Pagination

+Telegram Bot
+_ Learn Theory
+_

+gRPC API